Donald Herbert Davidson (1917—2003)

 [S]omething essential has certainly been left out, for a person can have a reason for an action, and perform the action, and yet this reason not be the reason why he did it.

-In our example, the reason for one to turn on the television, let’s say, is that one is lonely and company.
-Thus, one reason (namely, to keep one company) was the cause of the action while the other reason (namely, to watch one’s favorite show) wasn’t.
+In our example, the reason for one to turn on the television, let’s say, is that one is lonely and desires company.
+Thus, one reason (namely, to keep one company) was the cause of the action while the other reason (namely, to watch one’s favorite show) was not.
 Davidson continues:

 Of course, we can include this idea too in justification; but then the notion of justification becomes as dark as the notion of reason until we can account for the force of that “because.”

 The mere possibility that a person acted on the basis of one reason rather than another presents an insurmountable obstacle.
 The anti-causalist has no way of accounting for the force of the “because” in the rationalization.
 Thus, the justification model is silent on what would count as the correct rationalization.
 The only solution, according to Davidson, is to view the efficacious reasons (the ones that account for the correct rationalization) as causes of action.
 This leaves us, according to Davidson, with only one alternative to justificationalism, namely, the view that reason explanation is a species of causal explanation.

 Davidson’s research primarily ran in articles published from the 1960s through the 1990s, most of which have conveniently been reprinted.
 The first two collections contain Davidson’s most influential works, and the last volume cited below is a good place to begin.
 [This section on references and further reading was composed by Paul Saka.]